Theme park managers provide a positive, enjoyable experience for customers, while meeting business aims and maintaining safety standards

 - oversee the effective application of health and safety regulations and risk assessment to ensure a safe environment for park employees and the public

-- set budgetary and financial strategies
+- set budgetary and cost control strategies

 - project manage general park developments, including ride design

 - liaise with contractors, e.g. for the installation and integration of facilities

 - build effective staff teams, through performance management, training and development

 - keep abreast of developments in the industry, both internal and external, such as changes in legislation